+We believe that the protection of our intellectual property rights is and will continue to be important to the success of our business.
 We rely on a combination of patent, copyright, trademark and trade secret laws and restrictions on disclosure to protect our intellectual property rights.
 We also enter into confidentiality or license agreements with our employees, business partners and other third parties, and have implemented procedures to control access to and distribution of our documentation and other proprietary information.
 Despite these efforts, we cannot assure you that these measures will provide meaningful protection of our intellectual property rights.
 Further, these agreements do not prevent others from independently developing technologies that are equivalent to or superior to our technology.
 In addition, unauthorized parties may attempt to copy or otherwise obtain and use our proprietary technology.
 Monitoring unauthorized use of our technology is difficult and we cannot be certain that the steps we have taken will prevent unauthorized use of our technology, particularly in foreign countries such as Taiwan, Korea, and China where the laws may not protect our proprietary rights as fully as do the laws of the United States.
 In addition, if the foundries that manufacture our semiconductors lose control of our intellectual property, it could be more difficult for us to take remedial measures because our foundries are located in countries that do not have the same protection for intellectual property that is provided in the United States.
 Also, some of our contracts, including license agreements, are subject to termination upon certain types of change-of-control transactions.

-As of March 31, 2017, we had 922 patents and have 813 pending applications worldwide.
+As of March 31, 2018, we have 1,202 patents and 888 pending applications worldwide.
 We cannot be certain that patents will be issued as a result of our pending applications nor can we be certain that any issued patents would protect or benefit us or give us adequate protection from competing products.
 For example, issued patents may be circumvented or challenged and declared invalid or unenforceable or provide only limited protection for our technologies.
 We also cannot be certain that others will not design around our patented technology, independently develop our unpatented proprietary technology or develop effective competing technologies on their own.